IELTS Vocabulary M (Part 3)

 misbehave v.
 To behave ill.

-misbehavior n.
-Ill or improper behavior.
+misbehaviour n.
+Ill or improper behaviour.

 mischievous adj.
 Fond of tricks.